aleksnavratil/polish-for-normal-people/polish_textbook.md

-# Learning Polish as a second language
+# A clear explanation of why Polish as a second language is hard
-## An introduction for normal people
+## By Aleksander Navratil
+## 2 December 2020

 Table of Contents
 =================